GrapheneCt/badapplevita/README.md

 aka version of BadappleVita that can be started simultaneously with the game.

-Use [NoSharedFb](https://github.com/GrapheneCt/NoSharedFb) to bypass framebuffer problems when resuming from LiveArea
+Use [NoSharedFb](https://github.com/GrapheneCt/NoSharedFb) to bypass framebuffer problems when resuming from LiveArea.

+TODO: reduce number of threads, switch to system core -> allow to run in background.

 Another thing using monorale engine that originally made for Badapple3ds.